CraigMohn/fitparseR/README.md

 current tool for reading the .fit files produced by Garmin devices.
 Many thanks to the developers/maintainers of that package.

-This package was developed to read .fit files from the Edge 820 that replaces my old Edge 800 unit.
+This package was developed to read .fit files from the Edge 820 that replaced my old Edge 800 unit.
 Several alternative R packages were incapable of dealing with the new format, and quick attempts at patching them were fruitless.
 In the end it was easiest to spend a couple of evenings learning enough Python